Information

 and advisory capacity only.

 b.
-The Welfare Officer should report or notify Swim Wales of all child or
+The Welfare Officer should report or notify Swim Wales of all child or adult protection matters referred to any authority.

 c.
 The Welfare Officer must report and record all welfare concerns